Velfi/digital-garden/src/posts/thoughts/24-days-between-jobs.md

 ---
 title: Time off between jobs
-description: "A chronicle of my 24 days between jobs.
-In the post I talk about my goals for the time off, what I learned, and what I accomplished."
+description: 'A chronicle of my 24 days between jobs.
+In the post I talk about my goals for the time off, what I learned, and what I accomplished.'
-keywords: "time off, job, rust, druid, plotlings, music"
+keywords: 'time off, job, rust, druid, plotlings, music'
 ---

 On August 20th, 2021 I left my job at Tempus for a job at AWS working on the AWS Rust SDK.
 In the between, I took 24 days for leisure time and personal projects.
 This page is a chronicle of that period.